 There are certain venues in college sports where opposing teams hate to play.
 The disdain can stem from the design of the arena, calls the home teams may receive, but, most importantly, it's because of the hounding fans that live and die for their team.

 The Crazies are the student section of the Duke Blue Devils.
 Inside the arena, they live on the side of the court and behind the basket.
 Outside, they live in Krzyzewskiville, a community where students camp before games to reserve a spot.
-Duke coach Mike Krzyzewski doesn't incorporate the Crazies into his game plan, but I'm sure he appreciates when they cause rivals to make mistakes in crunch time.
+Duke coach Mike Krzyzewski didn't incorporate the Crazies into his game plan when he was coaching, but I'm sure he appreciated when they cause rivals to make mistakes in crunch time.

 Their influence on opponents derives from organized chants aimed at players and coaches.
 Before each game, members of the section, which can hold about 1,200 students, are issued "dirt sheets" containing embarrassing details about players and potential chants.
 These details can range from mishaps with the law to academic infringements or even injuries and stature.